UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_00.md

 By the end of this module, you will be able to

-- Explain the Jupyter Book ecosystem
+- Explain the Jupyter Book ecosystem.
-- Install Jupyter Book
+- Install Jupyter Book.
-- Build your book
+- Complete the build process for a Jupyter Book.
-- Create your own content files
+- Create your own content files.
-- Publish your book online
+- Publish your book online for free using GitHub Pages.

 Notes: